ImperialCollegeLondon/pyrealm/docs/source/development/profiling_and_benchmarking.md

 Once you have run the `pytest-profiling` test suite and generated `prof/combined.prof` for some new code, you can run the following code to benchmark those results.
-In the code below, `incoming` is used as a label for the new code - you could also a commit SHA to identify the profiled code more explicitly (use `git rev-parse --short HEAD` to show the current commit SHA).
+In the code below, `incoming` is used as a label for the new code, but it is more useful to use the commit SHA to identify the profiled code more explicitly.
+The SHA is a unique hash calculated from summary information for each commit.
+The SHA is 40 characters long (e.g.
+`4413a1954447497ee8a236eb447520646437519f`), but is usually truncated to the first 7 characters (`4413a19`): this can be shown for the last commit using `git rev-parse --short HEAD`.

 ```bash
 poetry run python profiling/run_benchmarking.py \